-In the first quarter of 2020 Medivir entered into a licensing agreement with the US-based biotech company Tango Therapeutics for a preclinical research program.
-Through the agreement, Medivir is entitled to multiple development and commercial milestone payments as well as royalties on future sales.
+In the first quarter of 2020 Medivir entered into a licensing agreement with the US-based biotech company Tango Therapeutics for Medivir's preclinical research program USP-1.
+Tango plans to evaluate USP-1 both as monotherapy and in combination with PARP inhibitors in patients with BRCA1-mutated breast, ovarian and prostate cancers.
+Medivir is entitled to multiple development and commercial milestone payments as well as royalties on future sales.